 On top, the Voice has a curved and illuminated white bar that you can tap or swipe on to change the volume.
 There are also illuminated buttons to mute the speaker and the Voice’s built-in four-mic array.

 There’s also a third button to invoke Alexa, though you can always say “Alexa!” instead.
 What’s more, around the top, there’s a ring of light that glows blue or red to show the speaker’s response to your commands.
 In all, the thing is cool!

 In my trial, I could quickly call up Alexa from across the room.
 Sometimes the Voice even picked up commands from our daily conversation, but this is more of an issue with Alexa than the Voice itself.

 In terms of Alexa functionality, you can use the Voice, just like an Amazon Echo.
-You can learn about weather, news, to set a timer or control other Alexa-enabled smart home devices, and so on.
-I did notice, however, that the Voice had a slightly longer delay in Alexa’s repose, compared to an Amazon Echo.
+You can learn about the weather, and news, set a timer or control other Alexa-enabled smart home devices, and so on.
+However, I did notice that the Voice had a slightly longer delay in Alexa’s response than an Amazon Echo.
 Not a huge deal.

 But I got a bit ahead of myself.
 It took me some time before I could interact with the Orbi Voice like that.

 I tested the Orbi Voice as part of an RBK50V set, which includes the Voice and an Orbi RBK50 router, currently the highest-end router in the Orbi ecosystem.

 As a Wi-Fi system, the setup is exactly like that of any other Orbi system, such as the CBK40.
 You can do that via the web interface or the Orbi app.
 It was a straightforward process, and I could get the system up and running within a few minutes.